-□ Service animals are not required to wear a vest when they are working

-□ You can ask two questions regarding a service animal: 1) is this a service animal?
-2) what duties does it perform?

-□ Remember that service animals perform a variety of tasks, many of which may not be immediately visible; do not make assumptions, and remember to respect the handler's privacy permission; the service animal is working, and petting or otherwise engaging with it could distract and stop it from performing its duties

-□ Approach a service animal calmly and speak to the person, not the animal

-\Box Do not touch, pet, feed, whistle, or make sounds at the service animal without asking

-$\hfill\square$ Walk on the opposite side of the service animal

-Accessibility Etiquette Persons Who Are Blind or Have Visual Impairments

-- □ Ask the person their name - □ Introduce yourself and others if present - □ Identify your job or role - □ Avoid touching without permission; to get their attention, say their name or, "excuse me" - \Box Avoid shouting - \Box Be descriptive when giving directions - \Box Offer your arm if person needs to be guided - □ Avoid using visually-oriented references - \Box Describe where you are going and any obstacles if you are serving as a guide - \Box Find a place with good lighting, but not too bright - \Box With permission, guide the person's hand to the back of a chair if you offer someone a seat - \Box Let the person know when you are leaving
+\square Service animals are not required to wear a vest when they are working \square You can ask two questions regarding a service animal: 1) is this a service animal?
+2) what duties does it perform? \square Remember that service animals perform a variety of tasks, many of which may not be immediately visible; do not make assumptions, and remember to respect the handler's privacy \square Approach a service animal calmly and speak to the person, not the animal \square Do not touch, pet, feed, whistle, or make sounds at the service animal without asking permission; the service animal is working, and petting or otherwise engaging with it could distract and stop it from performing its duties \square Walk on the opposite side of the service animal Accessibility Etiquette Persons Who Are Blind or Have Visual Impairments ☐ Ask the person their name ☐ Introduce yourself and others if present ☐ Identify your job or role \square Avoid touching without permission; to get their attention, say their name or, "excuse me" ☐ Avoid shouting ☐ Be descriptive when giving directions \square Offer your arm if person needs to be guided ☐ Avoid using visually-oriented references \square Describe where you are going and any obstacles if you are serving as a guide ☐ Find a place with good lighting, but not too bright \square With permission, guide the person's hand to the back of a chair if you offer someone a seat ☐ Let the person know when you are leaving